Does a New York Notary have Liability?

 Several factors can lead to notary liability:

-• Improper Administration of Oaths: When administering oaths, notaries must follow strict procedures.
-Any deviation from these procedures can result in the oath being considered invalid, which can impact legal proceedings or document validity.
+3. Improper Administration of Oaths: When administering oaths, notaries must follow strict procedures.
+Any deviation from these procedures results in the oath considered as invalid.
+This impacts legal proceedings or document validity.

 Consequences of Notary Liability